An Aerial View of Panama

 Known as the world’s greatest shortcut, the Panama Canal took more than 400 years to finish.
 And believe us, it was well worth the effort: a long and laid-back journey awaits – all tropical views, incredible natural landscapes and plenty of famous cities for you to stop at and soak in the good vibes.

+A cruise through the Panama Canal and surrounding regions is like crossing over into a completely different world.
+From lazing on beaches and hikes around Panamanian wonders to treetop traversals across suspended bridges, there’s a lot to take in, but we have a feeling you won’t have a problem with that.
 Hear the Canal de Panama calling?
 We don’t blame you.
 Whether you’re getting your cultural hat on or dressing down to top up your tan, our Panama Canal cruises give you the best of both worlds.
 And at prices you won’t find anywhere else, you can see everything this unreal part of the world has to offer without having to fork out.
+Sound good?
+Let’s go…

 What’s the weather in the Panama Canal like?